JetBrains/sbt-structure/README.md

 [![Download](https://api.bintray.com/packages/jetbrains/sbt-plugins/sbt-structure-core/images/download.svg) ](https://bintray.com/jetbrains/sbt-plugins/sbt-structure-core/_latestVersion)
 [![Build Status](https://travis-ci.org/JetBrains/sbt-structure.svg)](https://travis-ci.org/JetBrains/sbt-structure)

-This plugin is designed to allow one extract complete structure of SBT build in XML format.
-It is used in Intellij Scala plugin in order to support importing arbitrary SBT projects into IDEA.
+This plugin extracts the structure of an SBT build in XML format.
+It is used in Intellij Scala plugin in order to import arbitrary SBT projects into IDEA.

-It consists of two parts:

-- `sbt-structure-core` is a set of datatypes and functions for their (de)serialization used as internal representation of SBT build in sbt-structure
 - `sbt-structure-extractor` is SBT plugin that actually extracts information from SBT build

 ## Usage